3arthh4ckDevelopment/3arthh4ck-Fabric/README.md

 # ⚠️ WARNING: The client is not complete.
 Many modules don't work or crash the client! ⚠️

-This is different from [Phobot](https://github.com/3arthqu4ke/phobot) and the new [PingBypass](https://github.com/3arthqu4ke/pingbypass) system from 3arthqu4ke
+This is 3arthh4ck, this is NOT related to [Phobot](https://github.com/3arthqu4ke/phobot) or the new [PingBypass](https://github.com/3arthqu4ke/pingbypass) by 3arthqu4ke

 ### Pingbypass
-The pingbypass system is not implemented yet
+The PingBypass system is not implemented yet